 Climate change is a vast and complicated issue for land managers and biologists.
 Nearly all of our research and conservation work in the Sierra Nevada is informed by climate change questions in one way or another.
-Examples include helping design and assess meadow restoration that may enhance resilience to climate change as winter snowpack decreases; considering how climate change will affect wildfire behavior, and how fire will affect birds; and using demographic monitoring to assess how weather variation affects demographics.
+Examples include helping design and assess meadow restoration that may enhance resilience to climate change as winter snowpack decreases; considering how climate change will affect wildfire behavior, and how fire will affect birds; and using demographic monitoring to assess how weather variation affects bird populations.

 In a rapidly changing climate, effective bird conservation requires credible projections of species’ vulnerability to future conditions.
 In an analysis funded by the California Landscape Conservation Cooperative and published in 2014, IBP scientists and colleagues predicted vulnerability of 168 species that breed in the Sierra Nevada.
 The analysis assessed exposure and sensitivity to climate change, incorporating information about each species’ distribution and ecological relationships using two climate change models.
 Only White-tailed Ptarmigan was ranked Extremely Vulnerable.
 Sixteen species scored as Moderately Vulnerable: Common Merganser, Osprey, Bald Eagle, Northern Goshawk, Peregrine Falcon, Prairie Falcon, Spotted Sandpiper, Great Gray Owl, Black Swift, Clark’s Nutcracker, American Dipper, Swainson’s Thrush, American Pipit, Gray-crowned Rosy-Finch, Pine Grosbeak, and Evening Grosbeak.

 Species associated with alpine or subalpine habitats and aquatic ecosystems received significantly more vulnerable rankings than birds associated with other habitats.
 In contrast, species primarily associated with foothill, sagebrush, and chaparral habitats ranked as less vulnerable than other birds.
-Our results suggest that some of these species may respond to climate change in the region with population increases or range expansions.
+Results suggested that some of these species may respond to climate change in the region with population increases or range expansions.

-For more information on IBP’s work with climate change and Sierra Nevada birds, please contact Rodney Siegel.
+For more information on IBP’s work with climate change and Sierra Nevada birds, please contact Rodney Siegel